 Introducing the CLIMB Program

-CLIMB is a two-week introductory leadership program.
+CLIMB is a two-week introductory leadership program designed for the acquisition workforce.
 The CLIMB program is designed for participants to build a foundational leadership skillset, incorporate critical thinking through systems thinking, create a culture of learning and accountability, and develop confidence to drive outcomes using interpersonal skills.
+The class culminates with participants delivering a brief individual presentation on how specific assigned leadership skills may be applied to benefit their leadership journey and team.

 “Great class.
 I think the topic is worth sharing to all employees not just leaders and those seeking leadership positions.
 I think CLIMB (information & the way it was presented) can be a stepping stone to improved relationships between workers and (low-mid level) leaders.
 The more the employee understands the big picture and mission of leadership, I think it will empower all employees to set and strive to do and be better.”